 PDF proofs will be sent by e-mail to the corresponding author.
 It is the responsibility of the authors to read the proofs carefully and to note all errors.
 Only necessary changes should be made and corrections should be returned promptly.Reprints

-The corresponding author, at no cost, will be provided with a PDF file of the article via e-mail or, alternatively, 25 free paper offprints.Cover photograph
+The corresponding author, at no cost, will be provided with a personalized link that can be used for sharing via email and social networks providing 50 days free access to the final published version of the article on ScienceDirect or, alternatively, 25 free paper offprints.Cover photograph

 Archiving requirements: http://www.elsevier.com/fundingbodies.